 What Is Personal Property Coverage?

-Personal property coverage, also known as Coverage C, is a key part of most home insurance policies.
+Personal property coverage, also known as Coverage C, is an important part of most home insurance policies.
 It provides coverage for your belongings if they’re stolen, damaged or destroyed in a covered event.
 It’s also included in condo insurance and renters insurance, where it’s often the primary coverage for your belongings.
-And it doesn’t just apply to contents inside of your home – it can also cover the personal property you keep in your car, in a storage facility or take with you on vacation.
+And it doesn’t apply to just the contents inside of your home – it can also cover the personal property you keep in your car, in a storage facility or take with you on vacation.

 Commonly covered belongings

-Personal property coverage includes items that are not attached or built in to the main structure of your home.
+Personal property coverage generally applies to items that aren’t permanently attached to your home.
 Basically, if you were to turn your home upside down and shake it, most of what falls out would be covered under Coverage C. Common examples of personal property include:

 Covered events

-Your personal property is generally covered for damage caused by specific events, also called perils in your policy, such as:
+Personal property is typically covered for damage caused by specific events, called perils, that are listed in your policy.
+These may include:

-Vandalism and theft: If someone intentionally damages, or breaks in and steals your belongings, this coverage may help you recover the value.
+- Vandalism or theft: If someone intentionally damages, or breaks in and steals your belongings, this coverage may help you recover their value.

-Wind and hail: If a storm damages your personal items, like outdoor furniture, you’re likely covered.
+- Wind and hail: If a storm damages your personal items, like outdoor furniture, they’re often covered.

-Water damage from burst pipes: If a pipe bursts in your basement and damages your belongings, you’re typically covered for their repair or replacement.
+- Water damage from burst pipes: If a pipe bursts and damages your belongings, coverage typically helps pay for their repair or replacement.

-Covered perils away from home: If your luggage is stolen while you’re traveling, coverage is afforded to replace what was lost.
+- Covered losses away from home: If your luggage or personal items are stolen while you’re traveling, coverage usually applies.

 Remember, coverage can depend on your specific policy and location.
-Some situations may require an endorsement or additional coverage to be fully protected.
+Some situations may require an endorsement or additional coverage to fully protect certain items.

 - Jewelry and watches